 Fast facts on aspirin

 Here are some key points about aspirin.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Aspirin is one of the most widely used medications in the world.